 "Every good player in South America is followed and he is being monitored, yes,” said Cury.
 “We have watched his games.
 He has a lot of potential."

-That potential will now be realised in the Spanish capital from July 2018, following a deal that will see him follow in the footsteps of his boyhood idol Robinho - against whom Vinicius made his senior debut less than two weeks ago.
+That potential will now be realised in the Spanish capital, following a deal that will see him follow in the footsteps of his boyhood idol Robinho – against whom Vinicius made his senior debut in 2017.

 Vinicius’ journey is yet to really begin, however.
-Flamengo are working hard to keep his feet on the ground and ensure he remains focused only on the immediate future, but in just over a year he will have flown the nest.
+Flamengo worked hard to keep his feet on the ground and to ensure he remained focused only on the immediate future, but he has now flown from the nest.

-And it appears Real Madrid, and Brazil, may well have a future star on their hands.
+But if he continues to develop as he has so far, it appears both Real Madrid and Brazil will have a future star on their hands.